-Three years ago, Parklands Leeds Primary was rated ‘Inadequate’ by the local authority and within the space of one year previously had had 5 different headteachers.
+When Chris Dyson took over as headteacher in 2014 it was rated ‘Inadequate’ by the local authority and within the space of one year previously had had 5 different headteachers.
 Staff didn’t know whether they were coming or going.
-In the current Headteacher’s words, ‘it was a warzone’.
+In the current headteacher’s words, ‘it was a warzone’.

-There’s a million ways to start flustering yourself when Ofsted come knocking.
-For me, it’s a case of breathe, relax, and take these steps to prepare (if you’re haven’t already!)
+There are a million ways to start flustering yourself when Ofsted come knocking.
+For me, it was a case of breathe, relax, and follow this checklist.

-- First thing, update your website!
+- Update your website!
 Two weeks before you get the call, the inspector has probably looked at your website.
 It’s such a small thing to do, but it makes a great first impression.

-- The next thing I would suggest is to get a handle on your ASP data.
+- Get a handle on your ASP data.
 This is relevant whether Ofsted will look at it or not.
 Remember, RAISE/ASP only shows where pupils are at currently, it doesn’t show the progress they made to get there.
-So prepare your RAISE/ASP data in a way that demonstrates progress made.
+So prepare your data in a way that demonstrates progress made.
 Ofsted is looking for progress, not attainment.
 And they’ll expect you to be able to talk about it.

-- Also, if you’re thinking long term preparation, you need to make sure your staff are used to having visitors.
+- Make sure your staff are used to having visitors.
 Then they won’t feel intimidated on the day.
 Of course, don’t drop in on everyone all the time, but make sure you do it frequently enough that staff are ‘comfortable’ being observed.

-- You also need to really take stock of your school’s’ strengths and weaknesses.
+- Take stock of your school’s’ strengths and weaknesses.
 You can’t fool Ofsted, but you can turn what might be perceived as a weakness, into a strength.

 - Make sure all SLT are very familiar with your SEF.
 Ofsted will ask senior staff the same questions that they ask the Headteacher, and you should all be reading from the same hymn sheet.
 In our school, SLT and I work on everything together, then we give a ‘watered down’ version to teachers, as they have enough on.